Finding an Article using IEEE Xplore

 - Standards Dictionary

-If you find an article that you cannot access in IEEE Xplore, we might have a copy available elsewhere whether it is an electronic copy provided by another source, in a journal at the library, or at a depository [hover for more information].
+If you find an article that you cannot access in IEEE Xplore, we might have a copy available elsewhere whether it is an electronic copy in another database or in a book at our library.

-- the search looks for ALL words with stemming (s, es, ed, ing) when there are not quotes for ONE BOX Search and Advanced Search,
+- the search looks for ALL words with stemming (s, es, ed, ing) when there are not quotes,

 - quotes indicate a EXACT phrase,